-To minimize the dissonance, people idealize the positive aspects and deemphasize the negative aspects of the chosen objects.
+14dissonance, people idealize the positive aspects and deemphasize the negative aspects of the chosen objects.
 Dissonance Resulting from Effort

-Aronson and Mills (1 959) demonstrated the same concept by the following case, if some people put a great effort to join a team, then it turns out that team was unworthy, they change their perception about the group or about the effort they put in order to reduce the dissonance.
+Aronson and Mills (1959) demonstrated the same concept by the following case, if some people put a great effort to join a team, then it turns out that team was unworthy, they change their perception about the group or about the effort they put in order to reduce the dissonance.
 In the Aronson-Mills experiment, college women went through an initiation to join a group discussion about the psychology of sex.
 They were split into two groups one with embarrassing difficult questions and another with a simpler initiation.
-As a result, the girls in the Severe Initiation condition rated the discussion much more favorably than did those with the easy initiation [see also Aronson (1961); Zimbardo (1965); Lewis (1964); Gerard and Mathewson (1966)
+As a result, easy initiation [see also Aronson (1961); Zimbardo (1965); Lewis (1964); Gerard and Mathewson (1966) Insufficient justification Aronson and Carlsmith (1963) found that when an individual is pressured to leave what he likes, he experiences dissonance.

-Insufficient justification